NordicPlayground/nrf5-ble-docomo-linking/README.md

 nrf5-ble-docomo-linking
 =======================

  This repository contains code examples that show how to implement DoCoMo Linking BLE device on nRF5.
- For more inforamtion about DoCoMo Linking IoT project, please visit https://linkingiot.com/en/
+For more information about DoCoMo Linking IoT project, please visit https://linkingiot.com/en/.

 Requirements
 ------------